ministryofjustice/money-to-prisoners-cashbook/README.md

 ## Development Server
 ### Boot2Docker
-> If you're developing on a Mac then Docker won't run natively, you'll be running
+> If you're developing on a Mac then Docker won't run natively, you'll be
-> a single VM with linux installed where your Docker containers run.
-To start the vm
+> running a single virtual machine with linux installed where your Docker
+> containers run.
+The first time you will need to create the virtual machine.
+>
+> ```
+> $ boot2docker init
+> ```
+>
-> run the following first before continuing:
+> Run the virtual machine:
+>
 > ```
 > $ boot2docker up
 > $ eval "$(boot2docker shellinit)"